-While touring in Gaya the most attractive destination is Vishnupad Mandir Gaya.
-This temple is the one of most attractive parts of Bihar.
-Large number of devotees come here everyday to offer prayer and seek blessings.
-Vishnupad Mandir Gaya is located in Gaya which is 100 km away from Patna, the capital of Bihar.
+Vishnupad Mandir is one of the most attractive temples in Bihar.
+A large number of devotees come here every day to offer prayer and seek blessings.
+Vishnupad Mandir is located in Gaya which is 100 km away from Patna, the capital of Bihar.

-Vishnupad Mandir Gaya is located on the bank of river Falgu River and has footprint of Vishnu incised into a block of basalt.
+Vishnupad Mandir is located on the banks of Falgu River and has a footprint of Vishnu incised into a block of basalt.
 People believe that Lord Vishnu killed Gayasur by placing his foot on Gayasur’s chest.

 - The present building of the temple was built by the ruler of Indore, Devi Ahilya Bai Holkar in 1787.
 The temple was built on the banks of the river Falgu.